 Plastic pollutes the environment unremittingly and its alleged recycling so strains credulity that any attempt on our part to suspend disbelief should be seen as a symptom of some as yet undiagnosed mental malady.
 Microbead ingestion perhaps.
 All of those plastic bottles, bags and containers that you so dutifully wash and crush and place in the proper box might as well be thrown out the window.
 The vast majority of plastic can’t be recycled at all and that which can is only recycled a few times into lower and lower grades until it too must be buried or burnt.
 Very often more energy is required and more pollution is created by recycling plastic than is saved through the process.
 Recycling plastic has always been the ultimate out of sight out of mind, nothing more than local propaganda for a global problem.
 Nothing exemplifies how invisible plastic waste is more than the world suddenly noticing it and being horrified by what is a comparatively tiny amount of the stuff bobbing around in the sea.

 This highly visible waste is not as bad as it seems, being on the ocean is a hell of a lot better than being under it, afterall a lot of boats and buoys are made of plastic.
 That plastic boom the dim enviros have got floating aimlessly about in the Atlantic is going to add more plastic to the ocean than it’s ever going to take out.
-Visible plastic might be ugly but it usually means it’s still intact, the bottle on the riverbank or the witches knickers caught in a tree isn’t really pollution, it’s just rubbish, a decent argument could be made for making plastic bottles and bags that never degrade at all, it’s a lot easier to pick up a piece of paper than confetti, just ask a churchwarden.
+Visible plastic might be ugly but it usually means it’s still intact, the bottle on the riverbank or the witches knickers caught in a tree isn’t really pollution, it’s just litter, a decent argument could be made for making plastic bottles and bags that never degrade at all, it’s a lot easier to pick up a piece of paper than a handful of confetti, just ask a churchwarden.

 At the moment we have the worst of both worlds because plastic doesn’t actually break down, it breaks up, which is why the vast majority of plastic in the sea is invisible, it sinks, sunlight and erosion reducing it to ever smaller pieces that never completely biodegrade and which look an awful lot like food to birds and marine animals.
 Add the small pieces of mystery plastic and the quintillions of tiny nylon fibres from clothing flushed out of washing machines and into the ocean and you have a recipe for dead fish soup but really, this is small potatoes.